What is a Broadband?

-These chapters are made up of passionate and dedicated Broads and Bros of diverse backgrounds and ages, with a fire for change and a love for the land.
-Find your local Broadband or check out Broadband News to see what our Broads have been up to.
+These chapters, led by volunteer leaders and co-leader teams, are made up of passionate and dedicated Broads and Bros of diverse backgrounds and ages, with a fire for change and a love for the land.

 Have Fun Doing Serious Work

 Focused on education, advocacy, outreach, and collaborative stewardship projects—humor and joy play a fundamental role in our work.
 Broadband members share stories, experiences, and passions; creating deep connections to each other and the earth that lead to stronger Broadbands and stronger advocacy.
 As for activities, there’s something for everyone:

 - Educational events, lectures, films, or book clubs.

 - Stewardship projects to monitor and collect data, build/maintain trails, remove invasive plants, etc.

 - Attend public meetings, write letters, organize or participate in protests or rallies.